Higher-dimensional regular Reissner-Nordstr\"{o}m black holes associated with linear electrodynamics: Regular Tangherlini-RN black holes under the new interpretation of matter source

 The data show that there is only one minimum for $f(x)$.
 So $f(x)>0$ for all $x\in[0,1]$ corresponding to no $f(r)$ horizons, is equivalent to

 which gives $\beta$ the constraint,

 with the definition of $\beta_4$ as follows,

-The values of $\beta_4$ are listed in the fourth line in Table~\ref{table_bound} for various dimensions.
+The values of $\beta_4$ are listed in the fourth row of Table~\ref{table_bound} for various dimensions.
 From the data, we can see that the two conditions, $\beta>\beta_4$ and $\beta\leq\beta_1$, which guarantee a black hole with no $f(r)$ horizons, are only compatible in the 4-dimensional spacetime.
 For illustration, see Fig.~\ref{r_s<r_-} that reflects the feature: $f(r)>0$, $x\in[0,1]$.

 On the contrary, if $\beta<\beta_4$, $f(r)$ horizons would possibly form due to the existence of the roots of $f(x)=0$ within $x\in[0,1]$.
 As mentioned before, only one minimum exists for $f(x)$, so there are at most two roots for $f(x)=0$.
 Moreover, the number of roots within $x\in[0,1]$ depends on the sign of the metric function at the boundary, i.e. eq.~(\ref{f(x)}) at $x=1$.
 That is, there is one root of $f(x)=0$ for $f(1)<0$ and there are two roots for $f(1)>0$.